The world's GREATEST desserts – how many British favourites made the list?

 Anastasia_Panait/Shutterstock

-The history of the red velvet cake, and its place in American history, is a hotly contested topic – with claims that it was invented at New York City's Waldorf-Astoria hotel in the 1930s countered by stories of similar, earlier recipes in the Southern states and Canada.
+The history of the red velvet cake, and its place in American history, is a hotly contested topic.
+Some claim that it was invented at New York City's Waldorf-Astoria hotel in the 1930s, but others insist it evolved from earlier recipes popular in the Southern states and Canada.
 The red colour originally came from the special cocoa used, without the natural colourings processed out.
-These days, however, beet juice or food dye is used in the cake batter to bring out the vivid red that contrasts so beautifully with the crisp white cream.
+These days, however, beetroot juice or food dye is used in the cake batter to bring out the vivid red that contrasts so beautifully with the crisp white cream.

 30. Crêpes Suzette, France